antonio-fr/SGenAdr/README.md

 If you have a Nano S, connect it and enter PIN (do not enter in any app).

-Follow the instructions wrote during run.
+Follow the instructions displayed during run.

 ## Output